 - A student contracts space in College housing, not a specific room.
-The Department of Residence Life reserves the right to assign or reassign students.
+The Department of Residence Life reserves the right to assign or reassign students as needed.

 Room changes are the last option in resolving conflict between two or more roommates.

 - Prior to departmental consideration for a room change, roommates are required to consult with their Community Advisor or Residence Life Coordinator.
 In most instances, the Community Advisor or Residence Life Coordinator will require a formal roommate mediation to occur.
-Serious and contentious attempts to resolve roommate issues must be made by all parties involved.
+Genuine commitment to resolve roommate issues must be made by all parties involved.

-- If a room change is recommended, the Residence Life Coordinator will notify the Director of Residence Life and the Housing Coordinator.
-The Director of Residence Life and/or the Housing Coordinator will make the final decision regarding a room change and other options.
+- If a room change is recommended, the Residence Life Coordinator will notify the Director of Residence Life and the Assistant Director of Housing Operations.
+The Director of Residence Life and/or the Assistant Director of Housing Operations will make the final decision regarding a room change and other options.

 - The Department of Residence Life reserves the right to assign a new roommate to a room at any time and does not require the permission of the current occupants of the room.

-- Room changes are not to be made during the first three weeks of each semester unless exceptional circumstances exist.
+- Room changes are not made during the first three weeks of each semester unless exceptional circumstances exist.
 The Director of Residence Life must authorize any exceptions to this room freeze.